joshbrew/HEG_ESP32_Delobotomizer/README.md

 ## Boot routine

 The newer firmware contains a new boot-up routine for making it easier to switch modes on the device.
-It will flash when powered up to indicate which mode it's in then has a period to let you reset the device into a different mode.
-You will see a series of rapid flashes then several slow flashes, then you should see the red LED come on finally after 3 seconds from powering up.
-If you don't see the light come on after it is done booting try rebooting the device via the reset button as there is a known bug when freshly powering the device that the SPI mode won't start.
+It will flash when powered up to indicate which mode it's in.

 Since your device is covered in tape this will help you find the reset button if I didn't mark it for you:
 ![esp32](https://github.com/moothyknight/HEG_ESP32_Delobotomizer/blob/29a4eabf0b20d9b95add2a5981e5b34cf1502fad/images/esp32.jpg)